 How do I make a pledge?

 Pledge cards will be mailed out to members and regular attendees.
 Cards will also be available online, at the Church Office, and in the church.
-They can be completed online, mailed to the Church, or dropped in the
+They can be completed online, mailed to the Church, or dropped in the collection plate.

 How much should I pledge?